DECEMBER 26, 2024 • INTERSTATE 10, CALIFORNIA

 killed Yui Umehara-Garewal.

 Christian Moreland got behind the wheel on just 3 hours of sleep in the last 36 hours, on one of the busiest travel days of the year.
 In less than an hour of driving, he fell asleep, crossed the median, and killed a wife and mother in front of her family.
 He lied to investigators about what happened.
-He's been charged with just a misdemeanor, and he's still free.
+California law blocked the DA from charging a felony.
+We're working to change that.

 Who He Killed